LangGraph

 from entorin.events import EventBus

-# 1. The same substrate primitives as every other path.
+# 1. The same control-plane primitives as every other path.

 bus = EventBus()